 4.6 What happens if an entry fails both deferment and FAS

 If the entry fails both deferment and FAS processing it will be held in your FAS suspense account until you have deposited adequate funds into your FAS account or an amendment to the entry is made.
 You will be notified of entries held in suspense by an E9 ‘Entry Account Advice’ report produced from CHIEF on your own printer.

-An entry in the FAS suspense account won’t automatically revert to deferment even if the guarantee is subsequently increased sufficiently.
+An entry in the FAS suspense account will not automatically revert to deferment even if the guarantee is subsequently increased sufficiently.

-4.7 What action do I need to take if I identify an error on an entry post clearance and feel a revenue repayment is due
+4.7 What action do you need to take if you identify an error on an entry post clearance and feel a revenue repayment is due

 If you identify an error on an entry post clearance and feel a revenue repayment is due, you should contact: